aksommerville/egg-202405/README.md

 - [ ] Web: Detect low frame rate and pause.
 Or at least kill the audio. (eg when browser window goes into background)
 - [ ] render and softrender currently both require upload stride to be provided explicitly.
 Should we loosen that?
 Maybe allow (stride==0) for "oh come on, you know what i mean".
 - [ ] Do I need to forbid rendering from a texture onto itself?
 My heart says yes, but we're not forbidding it yet.
+- [ ] Mouse coords when softrender in play.
+Will require a new hostio_video hook i think.
+- [ ] Mouse and touch coords in web.
+Must account for scaling (do they already?)